Relativiteit/ArduinoBasics/README.md

 * 4 x 220 ohm resistors

 ## Project 5: Plant Humidity
-Measure resistance in the soil to determine if a plant needs water, this is great project that you can combine with a valve lateron to give your plants water autonomously.
+In ```PlantHumidityProject5``` Measure resistance in the soil to determine if a plant needs water, this is great project that you can combine with a valve lateron to give your plants water autonomously.
 This project will not be using the breadboard and will directly connect to the arduino.
 So be gentle with handeling components!!

 ## BOM5 (Bill of Materials Plant Humidity)